Skip to main content

 Yes, that's right, it's the famous Fool's Cap Map of the World from 1595 (also known as Nosce te ipsum - Latin for "know thyself"), and a History academic at the University of Suffolk has recently published a book that delves into the story behind this map.
 While Nosce te ipsum, and other kinds of maps that are similar to it, are maps that I had already seen on display at the Secret Maps exhibition at the British Library many months ago, I have never had the time to get to know more about what the map's purpose was all about.
 Well, finally, I now have the chance.

-Dr Michael Sauter is an Associate Professor of History, whose large magnitude of research projects, which includes intellectual crime in Weimar Germany, Euclidean geometry, as well as transcriptions of the Suffolk cookbooks, has taken him on a journey to university institutions all over the world, and besides the recent publication of the
+As is typical of event posts, let's start by going into some details about the History academic that delivered the talk in the University's Waterfront Lecture Theatre on the evening of the 23rd of April.
+So, Dr Michael Sauter is an Associate Professor of History, whose large magnitude of research projects, which includes intellectual crime in Weimar Germany, Euclidean geometry, as well as transcriptions of the Suffolk cookbooks, has taken him on a journey to university institutions all over the world, and besides the recent publication of the Nosce te ipsum research in his book "The Cartographic Fool", is currently undertaking a research project on libraries in colonial Latin America and its influence on global spatial knowledge.

-That being said, let's get to the magnificent features of the map that this talk had brought us, and we're going to start off by saying that the first part of Michael's talk was just pure fun to listen to - as it was made perfectly clear from the outset that the map absolutely had no relationship with the things that were supposed to be interpreted as the map's meaning, namely Burton's theory that world society is mad, and the map is somehow tied to the theme of melancholy and other psychological galaxies.
+That being said, let's get to the magnificent features of the map that this talk had brought us, and we're going to start off by saying that the first part of Michael's talk was just pure fun to listen to - as it was made perfectly clear from the outset that the map absolutely had no relationship with the things that were supposed to be interpreted as the map's meaning, namely Burton's theory that world society is mad, and that the map is somehow tied to the theme of melancholy and other psychological galaxies.
 It was just... plain wrong.

 So, instead of psychology, it was starting to become more apparent that we were going to be diving deep down into a world of Christian artefacts, stories of historic battles (which included the 1572 St Bartholomew's massacre, as well as the expulsion of Protestants from Antwerp), and biographies of Renaissance-era woodcutters and cartographers.

-Das Narrenschiff, a 112 verse satire book that was hugely popular across the Northern European territories.
-A few of the wood cuts in particular stood out as being related to the idea of cartographic foolery - but the woodcut that was the most important to me was the one that introduced the idea of a sacred orb, as you can see in the following picture that was taken from a copy of the book that was hosted on the
+With the psychological myths dispelled from the get-go, it was now time to truly begin the Nosce te ipsum journey, and starting off the adventure was Sebastian Brant and his 1494 publication, Das Narrenschiff, a 112 verse satire book that was hugely popular across the Northern European territories.
+A few of the wood cuts in particular stood out as being related to the idea of cartographic foolery - but the woodcut that was the most important to me was the one that introduced the idea of a sacred orb, as you can see in the following picture that was taken from a copy of the book that was hosted on the Internet Archive:

 The next part of the talk ended up getting even more interesting, as we then went on to explore other prints that were inspired by Brant's vision of the world - you could tell that piracy was a lot more commonplace than you might think, albeit a world away from modern day counterfeiting and all the legal consequences that come with it.
 First, it was Coornhert's 1557 copy of Heraclitus and Democritus (pictured below), where two fools were stood draped over an orb, weeping and laughing, followed by Georgette de Montenay's 1571 directory of Christian emblems, where she ended up copying over 100 images from Brant's texts and using them to reject traditional images, instead choosing to accept a more Biblical interpretation of the world.